Why Do I Feel Responsible for My Parents?

 If you often feel emotionally responsible for your parents, you are not alone.

-Family Constellations explores how these patterns may develop through parentification, unconscious loyalty, guilt, trauma, emotional entanglement, and family system dynamics.
+Family Constellations offers a systemic perspective on how these patterns may develop through parentification, unconscious loyalty, guilt, emotional entanglement, unresolved family experiences, and broader family system dynamics.
+Understanding these patterns can help explain why this sense of responsibility often continues long after childhood has ended.

 The Natural Order Between Parent and Child